 These ab exercises are amazing at targeting the obliques.
 Hold a dumbbell or kettlebell in your RIGHT hand, with the weight directly over your RIGHT shoulder.
 Feet should be wider than shoulder-width apart and your LEFT knee and toes turned out.
 Hinging at your hips, and pressing your hips to the RIGHT, slide your LEFT hand down the inside of your LEFT leg.
 Using your RIGHT side obliques, press back up, keeping your shoulder stable.
 Complete 15 repetitions and then repeat on the LEFT side.

 Twisting Mountain Climbers

 These mountain climbers not only get your heart rate up, but will tone your abdominals and really target the obliques.
 Starting in a full plank position on your hands, use your lower abs to drive the RIGHT knee in towards the chest, then twist the knee over to the LEFT elbow, using the obliques.
 Quickly place the RIGHT foot back to the plank and repeat, bringing the LEFT knee to the RIGHT elbow.
-Complete this exercise for 30-60 seconds.
+Complete these ab exercises for 30-60 seconds.